Skip to main content

 Transparency

-Data-use explanation inline — not buried in a privacy policy
+Inline, not buried in a policy

 Each account field (name, email) has a contextual sidebar explaining how Securibox uses that information and why it matters.
 This wasn't a legal requirement — it was a design decision to build trust.
 Users editing their email see, in the same view, that it's used for sign-in, password recovery, and cross-product communication.
 The explanation sits beside the field, not behind a link to a 40-page policy.
 The same principle extends to account deletion: consequences are listed per-service (CloudAgents, ParseXtract, Cube, RH), external storage caveats are explicit, and export is recommended before the destructive action.